saieva/saieva.github.io/_posts/2024-02-26-scale-down-the-problem-before-scaling-up-the-solution.markdown

 and their [benefits][AgilePrinciplesURL], are lost in a thick fog of top-down processes when organizations attempt to apply SAFe at its largest scale.

-In the blog article [Is SAFe Safe?][IsSAFeSafeURL] by Dave Farley, he sums-up this idea of lost Agile values this way:
+In the blog article [Is SAFe Safe?][IsSAFeSafeURL], Dave Farley sums-up this idea of lost Agile values in this way:

 > “I have said for years, since I first became aware of SAFe’s existence, that if I look at any small piece of it,
 > while it looks too bureaucratic to me, it is mostly not wrong.”